Lowe's

 Usability once everything is up and running is pretty good.
 The Iris iOS app is the only one I encountered to support the fingerprint scanner in the latest generation of Apple's mobile devices.
 The Iris interface is also the most advanced I worked with during my reviews, right down to the ability to segregate devices by use at night and during the day.
 You can even have presets for going on vacation.
 The interface allows you to set specific times for lights and appliances to turn on and off, or set them to go on at sunset and off at sunrise.
 You can monitor power use and cost as well as adjust the house's temperature from far away.
 There's a handy History section that lets you go back in time to see what Iris has been doing at home.
 With all that going on, the interface can look crowded, particularly if you have lots of modules.

-Iris has a heavy emphasis on home security features — there's even an entry keypad included in the basic kits — so-much so that the system can be the basis for a full-house alarm system.
-Rather than calling a central monitoring service, the system can alert you via text messages if something unexpected happens, like motion or a door opening in a supposedly empty house.
+Iris heavily emphasizes home security features — there's even an entry keypad included in the basic kits — so-much so that the system can be the basis for a full-house alarm system.
+Rather than calling a central monitoring service, the system can alert you via text messages if something unexpected happens, like a motion or a door opening in a supposedly empty house.
 The Safe and Secure kit even includes an imposing window sticker that claims the house is “Monitored by Iris."

 In the final analysis, Iris is best as the basis of a home security system that can also do some home automation tasks.
 More than with either of the other options I looked at, you'll need to purchase extra gear to fill in the gaps for other automation tasks — and be prepared to pay for services that the others give away.